DimpleB0501/web-development-course/Readme.md

 <br/>
 Database (SQL), To link the data base to internet sql server (server name) <br/>
 (backend:python, java, php, cSharp) <br/>

+client side (A very good look than use javascript)